Last updated: May 4, 2026

 Frequently Asked Questions

-Who licenses daycares in Idaho?
+Who licenses daycares in Idaho and what are the fees?

 How long does Idaho daycare licensing take?

-Idaho allows 6 months to complete the licensing application after IdahoSTARS receives your signed, completed application.
-You must submit all required documentation at least 45 days before the 6-month deadline.
-Inspections, background checks, and other steps can take several weeks each, so start the process well before your desired opening date.
-Plan for 3-5 months of preparation before you’re ready to submit your application.
+Idaho allows 6 months to complete the licensing application after IDHW receives your signed, completed application.
+All required documentation must be submitted at least 45 days before the 6-month deadline.
+Practically, background checks, CPR certification, facility inspections, and documentation preparation take 3-5 months combined.
+Start the process well before your planned opening date and do not begin caring for children before receiving your license.

 Who needs a background check for an Idaho daycare?